ranjeethks/GeoCodeProxy/README.md

 Press Ctrl+C to exit..
 ```
-As shown above, go to your favourite browser and type *YOUR ADDRESS*
+As shown above, go to your favourite browser and type "YOUR ADDRESS"

 For example: